schigh/slices/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/schigh/slices)](https://goreportcard.com/report/github.com/schigh/slices)
 [![Godocs](https://img.shields.io/badge/golang-documentation-blue.svg)](https://godoc.org/github.com/schigh/slices)

+> Some great and powerful gopher once said you shouldn't put this kind of stuff in a library because it's so simple.
+Until you have to write a contains method for the thousandth time.

 ![slices](slices_small.png)

 Slices bolts on some generics-ish functionality to native Go data types when represented as a slice.
 Currently, the following types are supported: